AdamJChen/adamjchen.github.io/_posts/2025-05-11-length_SVM.md

 ---
 ### Problem Set Up
 Suppose we have a Linear SVM with a hard margin, and

  $$H(x) = \mathbf w^T\mathbf x + b$$

-is the trained SVM function.
+is the hyperplane that serves as the boundary function.
 The vector $\mathbf x$ represents an instance of the feature space.
 Show that the size of the margin, $M$ is

 $$\frac{2}{||w||}$$

+Here is a quick visual to help with understanding the problem:

 ### The Normal Vector w